Come ready to grow. Come ready to learn. Become an agent of change.

 - Positive attitude, flexibility, and commitment to group process

 - Welcoming of cross-cultural and inter-religious dialogue

-- Openness and commitment to talking about and exploring spiritual growth
+- A desire and openness to talking about and exploring spiritual growth

 - Respect for differing viewpoints and backgrounds